jcmdsbr/poc-aspnetcore-docker-mssql-server-linux/README.md

-# Proof of Concept from Azure Service Bus in .Net Core :sunglasses:
+# Proof of Concept from Docker/Docker Compose in .Net Core :sunglasses:

 - This project shows how to implementation docker/docker-compose files using .net core app and mssql server